ahmedazab1235/ahmedazab1235/README.md

 ## I'm a AI / ML Engineer also a data scientist

-- 🔭 I am an ITI student
+- 🔭 I am an ITIain
-- 🌱 I’m currently learning everything 🤣
-- 🥅 2021 Goals: learning more and more and making more projects
-- ⚡ Fun fact: I love eating and playing chess

 ### Connect with me: